 - 2 cups milk

 - 16 ounces frozen pound cake, thawed & sliced I used Sara Lee Family Size

 - 16 ounces frozen whipped topping, thawed I used Cool Whip

 - 1 pint fresh blueberries divided

 - 12 ounces fresh raspberries, divided

 - Scoop out about ½ cup of juice from the frozen strawberries (thawed).
 Stir in the cornstarch.
 Pour into a saucepan with the rest of the strawberries.
 Heat on the stove on medium high until thickened, stirring constantly.
-Stir in 1 tablespoon of the cream sherry.
+Stir in 1 tablespoon of the cream sherry (or substitute orange juice).
 Set aside to cool.